Maia-PortSwigger/CustomHeaderWithRandomValue/README.md

 ```

 ## Troubleshooting
-We recommend testing this extension in Burp Suite Professional/Community Edition before using in Burp Suite Enterprise Edition.

-To test this extension in Burp Suite Enterprise Edition, you can configure an upstream proxy through Burp Suite Professional to view the requests and ensure that your token has been added appropriately.
+We recommend testing this extension in Burp Suite Professional/Community Edition before Burp Suite Enterprise Edition for easier troubleshooting.
+To test this extension in Burp Suite Enterprise Edition, you can configure an upstream proxy through Burp Suite Professional to view the requests and ensure that your header has been added appropriately.

 ## Using Gradle
 - If you do not have Gradle already installed, follow the installation instructions [here](https://gradle.org/install/).
-- Once Gradle is installed, run `gradle fatJar` from the installation directory using the command line.
+- Once Gradle is installed and you are ready to build the extension, run `./gradlew build` from the extension directory using the command line
 - Make sure you are using the latest version of Gradle.

 If no changes to the code are required, a prebuilt JAR file is available under Releases.
 It is preferable to compile your own JAR file.